TV Patrol: 2004–2012: TV Patrol World and TV Patrol (second iteration)

-On March 31, 2008, TV Patrol World unveiled its new set, graphics (with the same red, green, and blue hues identified with the ABS-CBN logo), opening billboard, and new segments, but it retained some of its old segments.
-The new look is accompanied by slight changes in Patrol's segments, particularly Citizen Patrol, and the introduction of Hulog ng Langit, which was specially anchored by Bernadette Sembrano.
+On March 31, 2008, TV Patrol World unveiled its new set, graphics (with the same red, green, and blue hues identified with the ABS-CBN logo), opening billboard, and new segments, while retaining some of its familiar segments.
+The new look is accompanied by slight changes in Patrol's segments, particularly Citizen Patrol, and the introduction of the charity drive segment Hulog ng Langit, anchored by Bernadette Sembrano.
 The same year, Boto Mo, I-Patrol Mo temporarily became Bayan Mo, I-Patrol Mo.
-During this period, the newscast held the highest nationwide TV ratings record since Taylon Nelson Sofres (TNS) started conducting its nationwide TV ratings survey when its April 16, 2009 edition of the newscast featured the developing story of the tragedy involving the wife of Failon.
-This tragedy was the reason of Failon's leave that lasted until June 2009.
+During this period, the newscast held the highest nationwide TV ratings record since Taylon Nelson Sofres (TNS) started conducting its nationwide TV ratings survey when its April 16, 2009 edition featured the developing story of the tragedy involving Ted Failon's wife.
+This caused an indefinite leave for the anchorman that lasted until June 2009.

-On August 5, 2009, TV Patrol World had its longest broadcast in history that time as it covered the interment of former President Corazon Aquino at the Manila Memorial Park in Parañaque.
-Lasting from 6:25 to 9:00pm, the edition was the most widely watched show in Mega Manila and nationwide on that day as cited by TNS and AGB.
-This was special edition was anchored by Julius Babao, Korina Sanchez and Ted Failon.
+On August 5, 2009, TV Patrol World aired its longest broadcast in history up to that time as it covered the interment of former President Corazon Aquino at the Manila Memorial Park in Parañaque.
+Lasting from 6:25 to 9:00pm, this was the most widely watched show in Mega Manila and nationwide on that day as cited by TNS and AGB.
+This special edition was anchored by Julius Babao, Korina Sanchez and Ted Failon.

-On June 28, 2010, TV Patrol World reverted to the original debut title (TV Patrol) and introduced their first main website, and also launched its Facebook and Twitter pages.
-Failon, Davila, and Babao were retained as anchors for the weeknight editions, with Davila and Babao until November 3, 2010.
-Phoemela Baranda was also retained as the Star Patrol segment anchor until November 5.
+On June 28, 2010, TV Patrol World reverted to the original debut title (TV Patrol), introduced their first main website and launched its Facebook and Twitter pages.
+Failon, Davila, and Babao were carried over as anchors for the weeknight edition while Phoemela Baranda remained as Star Patrol segment anchor until November 5.

 On August 23, 2010, TV Patrol covered the Manila hostage crisis with the longest telecast up to that point, lasting about three and a half hours from 6:25 to 10:00 pm, with a separate second edition airing in the aftermath of the crisis from 9:00 pm.
-The August 23 edition drew flak from various concerned viewers making ABS-CBN News revise its Code of Ethics.
+The August 23 edition drew flak from various concerned viewers and became the catalyst for the revision of ABS-CBN News's Code of Ethics.
 It eventually got a Finalist nod in the 2011 New York Festivals.

-On October 4, 2010, a new program segment, Winner sa Life! with Winnie Cordero was launched with reports on lifestyle and tips on proper living.
+On October 4, 2010, Winner sa Life! with Winnie Cordero was launched as a lifestyle segment and features on proper living.